-McCaig et al. (1990) suggest that high fluid/rock ratios of up to $10^3$ can be achieved through episodic seismic pumping of a meteoric fluid and local, transiently enhanced permeability of $10^{-17}$ to $10^{-15}$ m.
-In their model, the meteoric fluids move down a gently dipping décollement and then up through steeply dipping shear zones.
-No such gently dipping décollement is know to exist below the KMZ, but one could potentially envisage seismically driven meteoric fluid flow down to the KMZ, from the brittle crust above (Mc-Caig, 1988), but this mechanism still requires high permeability into the ductile lower crust.
-Such enhanced permeability may come about through aseismic processes, considering that retrograde reactions lead to volume change.
-The study by O'Hara (1988) implies volume loss during retrograde breakdown of feldspar coupled to fluid influx as the origin of phyllonitisation, reaction weakening and mylonitisation in an overthrust setting in the Appalachians.
-Jamtveit et al. (2008), on the other hand, suggest extensive microfracturing associated with retrograde hydration and increase in solid volume as another mechanism to get fluids into otherwise low-permeability, high-grade crystalline rocks.
-Even without associated retrograde reaction, creep has been shown to enhance permeability through generation of grain boundary microcracks (McCaig and Knipe, 1990; Peach and Spiers, 1996), grain boundary dissolution porosity (Billia et al., 2013) and through a dynamic process of creep cavitation (Fusseis et al., 2009; Menegon et al., 2015).
-Porosity seen along grain boundaries (Fig. 4f) indicates the possibility of grain boundary permeability, allowing fluid flow and enhancing grain boundary sliding (Mancktelow et al., 1998; Menegon et al., 2006; Fusseis et al., 2009).
+McCaig et al. (1990) invoke that high fluid-rock ratios of up to $10^3$ can be achieved through episodic seismic pumping of a meteoric fluid, and local, transiently-enhanced permeability of $10^{-17}$ to $10^{-15}$ m.
+In their model, the meteoric fluids move down a gently dipping décollement and then up through steeply-dipping shear zones.
+No such gently dipping décollement is know to exist below the KMZ, but one could potentially envisage seismically-driven meteoric fluid-flow down to the KMZ, from the brittle crust above (McCaig, 1988), but this mechanism still requires high permeability into the ductile lower crust.
+Such enhanced permeability may come about through aseismic processes, considering that retrograde reactions lead to volume change, as do crystal plastic deformation in mylonitie shear zones.
+O'Hara (1988) invokes volume loss during retrograde breakdown of feldspar, coupled to fluid influx, as the origin of phyllonitization, reaction weakening, and mylonitization in an overthrust setting in the Appalachians.
+Jamtveit et al. (2008), on the other hand, suggest extensive microfracturing associated with retrograde hydration and increase in solid volume as another mechanism to get fluids into otherwise low permeability, high-grade crystalline rocks.
+Even without associated retrograde reaction, creep has been shown to enhance permeability through generation of grain boundary microcracks (McCaig and Knipe, 1990; Peach and Spiers, 1996), grain boundary dissolution porosity (Billia et al., 2013), and through a dynamic process of creep cavitation (Fusseis et al., 2009; Menegon et al., 2015).
+Porosity seen along grain boundary sliding (Mancktelow et al., 1998; Menegon et al., 2006; Fusseis et al., 2009).
 Thus, the presence of a retrograde shear zone, once actively deforming, is a source of locally elevated permeability - either from solid volume increase and associated microfracturing, or solid volume decrease and associated grain boundary dilatancy.
-This permeability may be transiently enhanced by earthquake rupture and associated fault zone damage in the brittle crust overlying the shear zone and potentially through downward propagation of such rupture fronts into the ductile regime (McCaig, 1988).
+This permeability may be transiently enhanced by earthquake rupture and associated fault zone damage in the brittle crust overlying the shear zone, and potentially through downward propagation of such rupture fronts into the ductile regime (McCaig, 1988).

 The above examples all include an element of dip-slip displacement.
-In another example of fluids in a subvertical strike-slip shear zone, the deep San Andreas fault is suspected to be fluid rich, based on high Vp/Vs in the lower crust (Ozacar and Zandt, 2009).
-A likely source for this fluid is a serpentinized mantle wedge, where serpentinization dates to past subduction and the absence of a cool, insulating slab now leads to heating and dehydration (Kirby et al., 2002; Fulton and Saffer, 2009).
-This San Andreas fault case is, however, somewhat special in requiring a transition from subduction to strike-slip tectonics, and we do not see evidence for the presence of a similar serpentinized mantle wedge as a source of fluids for KMZ rehydration, neither does the tectonic history of the Namaqua-Natal Belt call for an initial subduction origin for the MRPSZ.
-Thus, while we do not preclude other alternatives, our best hypothesis is that the external fluid source for KMZ rehydration was meteoric, and fluid flow was allowed by local dilation and/or increased fracture permeability within the shear zone, thus accounting for retrograde metamorphic reactions within the mylonites and absence of such reactions outside the KMZ.
+In another example of fluids in a subvertical strike-slip shear zone, the deep San Andreas Fault is suspected to be fluid-rich, based on high Vp/Vs in the lower crust (Ozacar and Zandt, 2009).
+A likely source for this fluid is a serpentinized mantle wedge, where serpentinization dates to past subduction, and the absence of a cool, insulating slab now leads to heating and dehydration (Kirby et al., 2002; Fulton and Saffer, 2009).
+This San Andreas Fault case is, however, somewhat special in requiring a transition from subduction to strike-slip tectonics, and we do not see evidence for the presence of a similar serpentinized mantle wedge as a source of fluids for KMZ rehydration, neither does the tectonic history of the Namaqua-Natal Belt call for an initial subduction origin for the MRPSZ.
+Thus, while we do not preclude other alternatives, our best hypothesis is that the external fluid source for KMZ rehydration was meteoric, and fluid flow was allowed by local dilation and/or increased fracture permeability within the shear zone, thus accounting for retrograde metamorphic reactions within the mylonites, and absence of such reactions outside the KMZ.

-5.3 Initiation and feedback mechanisms in a retrograde shear zone
+15 5.3 Initiation and feedback mechanisms in a retrograde shear zone